-Memphis medical malpractice lawyer Darrell Castle & Associates brings compassionate support and decades of experience to the table when you discuss your claim.
-With a zealous passion for getting justice for personal injuries, we have built an astounding reputation that cannot be ignored.
+Memphis medical malpractice lawyer Darrell Castle & Associates brings compassionate support and decades of experience to the table.
+We have a zealous passion for getting justice for personal injuries.
+And we’ve built an astounding reputation that cannot be ignored.

 What is Medical Malpractice?

 Medical malpractice or medical negligence occur when a medical professional fails to meet the standards of care.
 That means they break with the standard procedures or rule of conduct.
 This can include a doctor, surgeon, pharmacist, nurse, anesthesiologist, or hospital.
 Personal injury attorneys handle medical malpractice claims through the civil courts.

 If you’re looking for a medical malpractice lawyer in Memphis, Tennessee, Darrell Castle & Associates can help.
 Medical malpractice can seriously impact a life, and before you know it you could be swamped with expensive bills and invasive procedures – all because the people you trusted with your health turned out to be incompetent, negligent, or both.
 Filing a medical malpractice suit is a good way to get financial compensation, which can help a great deal if you’re struggling to make ends meet as a result of a botched medical procedure or inadequate medical treatment.
 However, proving medical malpractice can be difficult, and it’s important to reach out to a qualified lawyer to make sure your case stands a chance.